ODA Fee Guide, Dental Costs Explained

 Cost of Denture Repair

-The cost of a Denture Repair can range from $98 to $284 plus Dental Lab Fee depending if a dental impression is required, and if it is for a complete denture or a partial denture.
+The cost of a Denture Repair can range from $99 to $291 plus Dental Lab Fee, depending on the type of denture and whether an impression is required.
 The codes relevant to dentures in the Ontario Dental Association’s Suggested Fee Guide appear as follows:

 Denture, Repair, Complete Denture, No Impression Required